Campus of the University of California, Irvine: Layout

 The campus was designed favoring large open spaces and decentralized, suburban facilities over the dense, urban layout of older campuses.
 It is primarily composed of 1960s Modernist/Futurist and Postmodern buildings set in a circle around a large central park.
 Satellite parking lots lie in another circle outside the main circle of buildings, with UCI's streets roughly laid out in a pattern of circles themselves.
 This layout is attributable to Chancellor Aldrich and fellow university planners, who conceived UCI as concentric circles of knowledge.
 UCI's master plan called for the central park (now known as Aldrich Park) to serve as the nucleus of the campus, with academic units moving outward based on educational attainment (most undergraduate schools are in the central campus, while graduate and professional schools are located further away).

-Aldrich Park is composed of a network of paved and dirt pathways that cross the campus.
+Aldrich Park is composed of a network of paved and dirt pathways that connect the campus.
 Much of Aldrich Park serves as a home for large numbers of thickly wooded trees indigenous to the local Mediterranean climate, and as a whole it is landscaped meticulously.
 Its geographical center hosts a garden and plaque commemorating UCI's founding, which marks the site of an unbuilt carillon tower known as the Centrum.
 For students, Aldrich Park is a popular meeting place, study area, and convenient field for sports or other activities.
-Also, many large-scale outdoor concerts and events are held here; an example of such an event is Commencement, held annually on the southern Great Lawn (one of the few areas of the park without trees).
+Many large-scale outdoor concerts and events are held such as Anteater Involvement Fair and the welcome week concert.

-In turn, Aldrich Park is completely encircled by a pedestrian walkway known as Ring Road, which is the main pedestrian thoroughfare on campus.
-Ring Road, which measures up to a perfect mile, was created both for its aesthetic beauty and to facilitate construction on the campus.
-This tree-lined central artery allows students to reach their classes across campus quickly, while underground one will find all major utilities ready to connect to newly constructed buildings.
-Given the hilly nature of the campus, Ring Road is built on an incline leading from the School of Humanities to the School of Physical Sciences.